Adas Israel Congregation (Washington, D.C.): 2025 shooting

+31-year-old Elias Rodriguez was arrested as the suspect after being apprehended by event security.
+He pulled out a red keffiyeh and chanted "free, free Palestine!" as he was in custody.

+Danny Danon, the Israeli ambassador to the United Nations, called it a "depraved act of anti-Semitic terrorism".

+U.S. President Donald Trump condemned the killings via a post on Truth Social, stating: "These horrible DC killings, based obviously on antisemitism, must end, NOW!"

 Buildings

 First building (1876–1908)

 After years of planning and fundraising, the congregation completed and dedicated its first synagogue building just in time for the nation's Centennial celebration—providing a strong and symbolic presence for Jewish immigrants.
 The synagogue stood at the corner of 6th and G Streets, NW, in the heart of the city's residential and commercial center, where many of the congregants lived and worked.

 An influx of immigrants from Eastern Europe and Russia swelled the congregation's numbers.
 The congregation continued in the original synagogue until 1908, when a new building at Sixth and I Streets, NW, was dedicated.
 The original building was sold to Stephen Gatti, an Italian fruit dealer and real estate investor who lived a block away.
 In the 1910s, Saint Sophia's Greek Orthodox Church worshipped in the second-floor sanctuary.
 A succession of churches followed in the 1920s to 1940s.
 During the course of the next 60 years, the former synagogue's first floor was divided into retail spaces and housed a bicycle shop, barber, Joseph Funger's grocery store, Anthony Litteri's delicatessen, and other businesses.

 In the 1960s, plans for the construction of Metro headquarters threatened the building with demolition.
 With the support of federal and city agencies, the Jewish Historical Society of Greater Washington saved the building and moved it three city blocks to Third and G Streets, NW.
 On September 1, 1969, President Richard Nixon signed a law authorizing the District to purchase the building and lease it to the Society for historic preservation purposes—at $1 a year for 99 years.

 The historic synagogue building was restored by the Jewish Historical Society of Greater Washington and became the home to the Lillian & Albert Small Jewish Museum.

 The synagogue building is Washington's oldest surviving synagogue building.
 It is listed on the National Register of Historic Places, the D.C.
 Inventory of Historic Sites, and the Historic American Buildings Survey.
 It is among the oldest synagogue buildings still standing in the United States.
 It is also an official project of the Save America's Treasures program.

-In 2016, the building was moved 60 feet; in January 2019 it was moved again, one block down G Street Northwest, to F Street Northwest to a location where it will become part of a much larger Capital Jewish Museum.
+In 2016, the building was moved 60 feet; in January 2019 it was moved again, one block down G Street Northwest, to F Street Northwest to a location where it has become part of a much larger Capital Jewish Museum.